duquema/mvhs-apcs-example/git.md

 * status - > tell me what files have been staged or committed
 * add -> add a file to the stage
 * rm --cached -> remove file from stage
-* git comit -m "Present tense description of what changed"
+* git commit -m "Present tense description of what changed"
+* git log - > show past commits enter to move down page